1979 Cricket World Cup: Final

 England won the toss and chose to field first.
 The West Indies got off to a bad start, falling to 99/4 with the loss of Greenidge, Haynes, Kallicharan, and captain Clive Lloyd.
 However, Vivian Richards (138 from 157 balls, 11 fours, 3 sixes) and Collis King (86 from 66 balls, 10 fours, 3 sixes) consolidated the innings.
-King especially ripped through the English bowling, with a strike rate of 130.3.
-The West Indies were already at 238/5 when the 139 run partnership ended with the loss of Collis King.
+King especially savaged the English bowling, with a strike rate of 130.3.
+The West Indies were 238/5 when the 139 run partnership ended with King’s dismissal.
 Vivian Richards and the tail then took the West Indies to a very imposing total of 286 (9 wickets, 60 overs).

 The English batsmen got off to a good start.
-But the openers, Mike Brearley (64 from 130 balls, 7 fours) and Geoff Boycott (57 from 105 balls, 3 fours) scored very slowly.
-They put together a very methodical opening partnership of 129 runs in 38 overs, playing as if the match were a five-day Test.
-By the time both batsmen were out, the required run rate had risen too high.
+But the openers, Mike Brearley (64 from 130 balls, 7 fours) and Geoff Boycott (57 from 105 balls, 3 fours) scored very slowly with a methodical opening partnership of 129 runs in 38 overs, playing as if the match were a five-day Test.
+By the time both batsmen were out, the required run rate had risen too high, putting pressure on the later batsmen.
 Graham Gooch played some hefty strokes in scoring his 32, taking England to 183/2.
 However, the loss of Derek Randall triggered a batting collapse in which England lost their last eight wickets for 11 runs to finish all out for 194 in 51 overs.

 Vivian Richards was declared Man of the Match.